Skip to content

 Yet according to the New York Times, Biden told a group of Democratic governors that he isn’t going anywhere — he’s staying in the race.
 And the Democratic governors who had joined Biden at the White House, had vowed to support him.

 Lewis is not the only Democrat to call for Biden to give up his run.
-Rep. Lloyd Doggett of Texas was reportedly the first congressional Democrat to openly call for Biden to get out of the Presidential race, followed by U.S. Congressman Adam Frisch of Colorado.
+U.S. Rep. Lloyd Doggett of Texas was reportedly the first congressional Democrat to openly call for Biden to get out of the Presidential race, followed by U.S. Rep. Adam Frisch of Colorado.
 Even former Speaker of the House Rep. Nancy Pelosi was said to have called questions regarding Biden’s debate performance legitimate.

 President Trump ran roughshod over debate moderator Chris Wallace and his Democratic opponent Joe Biden.
 COURTESY PHOTO/PATRICK SEMANSKY/AP